yousefelassal/quote-cron/README.md

 > He that is giddy thinks the world turns round.

 > Start where you are.
 Use what you have.
 Do what you can.

+> Wisdom has its root in goodness, not goodness its root in wisdom.